17 Cool Tourist Attractions to Check Out in San Antonio On Your Texas Road Trip

 Venture 180 feet below the Earth’s surface into the otherworldly realm of massive geological rock formations.
 The Natural Bridge Caverns provide a range of daily activities above and below land.

 The ancient dripping towers and piles of limestone hanging from walls are spectacular.
-As you go deeper into the caves, you’ll discover some of Texas’s largest stalagmite collections and formations.
+As we slipped deeper into the caves, we discovered some of Texas’s largest stalagmite collections and formations.

-On a tour, you’ll learn that the names of these natural creations match their descriptions, from “soda straws” for the skinny ones and “chandeliers” for the ceiling danglers.
+On our tour of Natural Bridge Caverns, we learned that the names of these natural creations match their descriptions, from “soda straws” for the skinny ones and “chandeliers” for the ceiling danglers.

 La Villita Historic Village